 3) Microvessel Harvesting

 3.1) Following anesthetizing of the animal from which the microvessel is to be taken, the vessel in question should be isolated according to the procedures that are most appropriate to the vasculature to be studied.
 In some cases, this may require removal of the organ itself (e.g., cerebral or coronary microvessels), while in others, vessels can be removed directly from the anesthetized animal (e.g., muscle).
-An example of the orientation of the vessel within the gracilis muscle is presented in Figure 4. in vivo prior to removal or small calipersPrior to removal of the vessel from the animal/organ, it can be very helpful to perform one final check to make certain that the vessel chamber is ready and functioning properly (including all tie loops in place).
+An example of the orientation of the vessel within the gracilis muscle is presented in Figure 4.
+Estimate the length of the vessel in vivo prior to removal with forceps or small calipers.
+Prior to removal of the vessel from the animal/organ, it can be very helpful to perform one final check to make certain that the vessel chamber is ready and functioning properly (including all tie loops in place).

 3.2) Remove the vessel from the animal/organ by grasping the exterior side of the vessel at one end with fine forceps and cutting along the length of the vessel until it is free, taking extreme care to avoid any tugging or pulling on the vessel.
 Once freed, immediately place it in a 1.7 mL centrifuge tube filled with PSS but do not let go of the vessel.
 This is to remember the orientation, such that perfusate direction in the bath will be identical to blood flow direction in the animal.